 This Greek text, established by an international and interconfessional committee, is identical with that of the 26th and 27th editions of Novum Testamentum Graece by Nestle Aland except for some minor punctuation differences.
 The apparatus includes only those textual variants that involve significant differences in meaning for translators.
 For each variant, extensive manuscript evidence is cited, and an indication is given of the relative degree of certainty for each textual decision.
 A separate apparatus provides information on major differences in punctuation.
 The Introduction and section headings are in English.
 The appendices include: index of quotations (both in OT and NT order), index of allusions and verbal parallels, list of principal manuscripts and versions, and list of principal symbols and abbreviations.
 The text in this 4th edition is the same as in the 3rd edition (1983).
 However, the selection of passages for the apparatus has undergone considerable revision.
 The evaluations of all sets of variants cited in the apparatus have been reconsidered.

-exist on earth, while a great many exist up in heaven,
+on earth, while a great many exist up in heaven, awaiting the Reunion

 Another name for the Universal Church is the Catholic